 What is a Closed Riser Staircase?

 A closed riser staircase features solid vertical panels between each step, fully enclosing the stair structure.
-This style is more traditional but can still be designed to suit a modern aesthetic.
+This style is more traditional but can still be customized to suit a modern aesthetic.

 Benefits of a Closed Riser Staircase